GoogleChrome/web.dev/src/site/content/en/blog/preload-optional-fonts/index.md

 Chrome re-renders the page **twice** in both instances, regardless of whether the fallback font is used or if the custom font finishes loading in time.
 This causes a slight flicker of invisible text and, in cases when a new font is rendered, layout jank that moves some of the page's content.
-This occurs easily if the font is stored in the browser's disk cache and can load well before the block period is complete (approximately 10ms).
+This occurs even if the font is stored in the browser's disk cache and can load well before the block period is complete.

 Optimizations have landed In Chrome 82 to entirely remove the first render cycle for optional fonts that are preloaded with [`<link rel="preload'>`](https://web.dev/codelab-preload-web-fonts/).